rust-lang/rfcs/text/3485-feature-documentation.md

   for `rustdoc` to get the information it requires.
 This will require separate design work.
 - Unlike with the [`document-features`](https://crates.io/crates/document-features)
-  crate there is no way to group features in into sections or have a user-specified layout
+  crate there is no way to group features into sections or have a user-specified layout
 - Users cannot control features ordering in documentation since the TOML specification defines table keys as unordered.